 A breakthrough came in 2003 when the building owners agreed to sell the building to Wasps at market value.
-We then set out to raise £1.3million to buy and refurbish the building within in a very short timescale.
-In response the tenants led an amazing campaign to ‘Save the Studios’, lobbying local politicians and gaining support from the local community.
-This led to Edinburgh City Council granting us £500,000 which helped us to secure additional partnership funding from the Scottish Arts Council, Scottish Enterprise Edinburgh and Lothian and loan finance.
+Wasps set out to raise £1.3million to buy and refurbish the building within in a very short timescale.
+In response, the tenants led powerful campaign to ‘Save the Studios’, lobbying local politicians and gaining support from the local community.
+This led to Edinburgh City Council granting £500,000, which helped to secure additional partnership funding from the Scottish Arts Council, Scottish Enterprise Edinburgh and Lothian and loan finance.

-Patriothall was purchased and refurbished in 2004 securing the future of these fantastic studios.
-Patriothall houses a gallery space which is run by a voluntary group of artists who are based within the building.
-For more information about exhibitions and events coming up at Patriothall Gallery please check the gallery's website.
+Patriothall was purchased and refurbished in 2004, securing the future of these studios.
+Patriothall houses a gallery space, managed by Wasps for the benefit of its creative community and wider audience.
+To find out more about exhibitions and events coming up at Patriothall Gallery and other Wasps venues visit our arts page here.